VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 3 considered languages had different preconditions and different goals.

-I see some reasons behind all implementations and
-I think that all of them are good.
+C++ gives developers a lot of freedom in terms of memory usages, code generation approach was already common in sphere of C and C++ development, so I believe that templates is really great approach for C++, it's fast*(but only in runtime)*, easy to understanding and very flexible.

+Generics in Java was created with all C++ disadvantages in mind, and it was fixed.

+Generics in C# (.Net) was created taking into account Java's implementation.

+As you can see all implementations are reasonable, they provide to developer ability to write generic and do it good.
+But because of different preconditions, history, ideology, *good* means different for every language and problems set that language targets.

 Hope you enjoyed the reading and found something useful for you.
-I will consider generics implementation in Kotlin as well, so subscribe to my twitter and stay tuned!
+Next I'm going to explore generics in Kotlin, so subscribe to my twitter and stay tuned!